SilvinPradhan/eCommWeb/docs/index.md

    be upgraded later according to the need.<br/>
    <img align="center" src="https://miro.medium.com/max/1400/1*-W5qkNrUsaTywF0W1IwtAA.png" width="650px" height="250px"/>
 5. If additional ` block storage ` is required for storing static assets such as Images, Videos, and more, you can add it.
-However, it is not necessary.
+However, it is not necessary.<br />
-6. Pick a Data Center closest to your region.
+6. Pick a Data Center closest to your region.<br/>
    <img align="center" src="https://miro.medium.com/max/1400/1*0LEGFEEUN8jVBTkLBn7tXQ.png" width="650px" height="250px"/>
-7. [Important] Create a root password - for accessing Droplet.
+7. [Important] Create a root password - for accessing Droplet.<br/>
    <img align="center" src="https://miro.medium.com/max/1400/1*py2u7_4V3Xo9AqlZVhqugQ.png" width="650px" height="250px"/>
 8. Choose `how many droplets` to be deployed.
 Also, choose a `hostname` which gives the server a name to remember it by( Adding a `tag` is optional.<br/>